gdjoshwood/note-management-ui/README.md

 # Note Management UI

 Welcome to the Note Management UI!
+Where you can create, update, and delete any notes you to save for later.
+Localstorage ensures serialization of your note collection and you can prioritize & search through them.

 # Pre-requisites